Leah Remini & Aly Raisman Heading ‘From Darkness To Light’ In New Documentary Series

 I am so appreciative to be working on two special projects.
 One with @apple & the other with @lifetimetv !
 I look forward to sharing more with you all in the future.
 Thanks to everyone who has been working so hard behind the scenes to help this all come to life.
 And a special thanks to all of you, my fans who are so supportive and inspiring.
 Your stories inspire me.

 The Chicago Tribune reported that Michigan State was accused of ignoring or dismissing complaints about Nassar, who was in their employ.
 The university agreed to pay $500 million to settle claims from more than 300 women and girls who said they were assaulted by Nassar.
 ABC News reported that at Nassar’s trial, Raisman and 156 other victims all stood before their abuser and the judge and recounted their horrors.
-Gymnast Simone Biles revealed she too was abused by Nassar.
+Gymnast Simone Biles revealed she, too, was abused by Nassar.

 Nassar was sentenced to 40 to 175 years in a Michigan State Prison by Judge Rosemarie Aquilina.
 The New York Times reported that Aquilina noted that Nassar would likely die in prison.

 “I just signed your death warrant,” she said to Nassar upon reading his sentence.

 From Darkness to Light will debut on Lifetime sometime in 2020.